-- Changing the prefix of a course (e.g. changing a MGT course to an MBA course) - Changing the course prefix used by a program or a department (Department/Program prefix changes must be submitted to UCC/GSC by early December in order to appear in the next edition of the Bulletin.)
-Note: Prefix change requests must show approval by unit curriculum committees and the deans. - Changing a course number by no more than one level (if the change is 500 level to 400 level, GSC must approve first) The Registrar's office must be consulted about the numbers currently available for the course/department/program proposed. - Revising a course title - Revising course lecture/lab hour distribution without changing the semester credit (credit changes require submission of an Amended Course Proposal) - Revising or deleting or adding a course prerequisite or corequisite or other enrollment restriction - Revising a course description - Deleting a course from the curriculum - Restoring a course within three years of its prior deletion - Changing the grading method of a course (e.g. from P/NP to letter grade) - Cross-listing courses - Separating course and lab
+- Changing the prefix of a course (e.g. changing a MGT course to an MBA course) - Changing the course prefix used by a program or a department - Changing a course number by no more than one level (if the change is 500 level to 400 level, GSC must approve first) The Registrar's office must be consulted about the numbers currently available for the course/department/program proposed. - Revising a course title - Revising course lecture/lab hour distribution without changing the semester credit (credit changes require submission of an Amended Course Proposal) - Revising or deleting or adding a course prerequisite or co-requisite or other enrollment restriction - Minor changes in wording of description, not substantive changes - Revising a course description (minor wording, not substantive nature of course) - Changing the semester in which a course is offered - Deleting a course from the UNCG curriculum: to remove a course from a major program requirement, use Form G, Program Revision Form - Restoring a course within three years of its prior deletion; if requesting General Education core categories or markers (including WI/SI), the course must be approved by the current General Education Council - Changing the grading method of a course (e.g. from P/NP to letter grade) - Cross-listing courses - Separating course lecture and lab